KatePril/hair-classifier/README.md

 - 34 images of wavy hair

 # Models

+### model_1
+The `model_1` architecture consists of the input layer, three convolutional layers, each followed by a max pooling layer, flatten layer and two dense layers.

+### model_2
+In the `model_2`'s architecture, the architecture of `model_1` was enhanced by a dropout layer, which was added between the dense layers.

+### model_3
+In the `model_3`'s architecture, the architecture of `model_2` was enhanced by a batch normalization layer, which was added after the first convolutional layer.

+### model_4
+The pre-trained Xception model was used as a base model for `model_4`.
+The Xception model a convolutional neural network with 71 layers, wich was trained on ImageNet dataset.
+A global average pooling layer and a dense layer were added to the architecture of the `model_4`.

+### model_5
+The pre-trained Xception model was also used as a base model for `model_5`.
+A global average pooling layer, two dense layers and a dropout layer between the dense layers were added to the architecture of the `model_5`.

+### model_6
+The pre-trained ResNet101 model was also used as a base model for `model_6`.
+The ResNet101 model a convolutional neural network with 101 layers, wich was trained on ImageNet dataset.
+A global average pooling layer and a dense layer were added to the architecture of the `model_6`.

+### model_7
+The pre-trained ResNet101 model was also used as a base model for `model_7`.
+A global average pooling layer, two dense layers and a dropout layer between the dense layers were added to the architecture of the `model_7`.

 ### Evaluation results
 | **Model**  | **Accuracy** | **Loss** |
 | -------- | -------- | ---- |